jackdbd/calderone/packages/stripe-utils/.ae/stripe-utils.api.md

 // @public
 export const stripeAccountMode: (api_key: string) => "live" | "test";

-// Warning: (ae-missing-release-tag) "StripeApiMode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StripeApiMode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export enum StripeApiMode {